tomtongue/tomtongue_com/docs/building_clusters_journey/1_4-running-hadoop-cluster.md

 hdfs://ip-172-31-16-27.ec2.internal:9000  64.0 G  20.2 M     63.8 G    0%
 ```

-Of course you can access HDFS from the MasterNode as follows:
+Of course you can access HDFS from the client node as follows:

 ```
 [root@ip-172-31-16-27 ~]# source /home/tomtan/.bash_profile